 At our clients, this will be your current or future manager, employees involved in the recruitment process, and employees processing your data as part of your personnel file.

-In exceptional cases, data can be shared with members of a job application committee and, in the case of data regarding current or future directors, with members of the executive council.
+In exceptional cases, data can be shared with members of a job application committee and, regarding current or future directors, with members of the executive council.

 We will only disclose your data to a client outside the Netherlands if it has received an adequacy decision from the European Commission.